theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 **Tables as output parameters**<br>
 - To add an item to the output of the Function Module / BAPI, mark the checkbox on the right.<br>
 Optional: you can change the name of the output parameter.
+Tables must use the following format: `[Table name].[column name]`.

 ![BAPI table](/img/content/yunio/BAPI-table.png){:class="img-responsive"}